 There are loads of online courses available throughout the web, and a quick search on google for online photography courses will give you a staggering 22,900,000 results, so you really can't complain about not having a choice :)

-Sticking with my offerings: I have a totally FREE 7 day beginners course, where you get a lesson delivered straight to your inbox for seven days.
-You can read more about it and sign up right here - it's completely zero cost and will get you shooting better images in just seven days if you are a beginner.
+Sticking with my offerings: I have a totally FREE beginners photography course which I highly recommend you sign up for!!
+You can read more about it and sign up right here - it's completely zero cost and will get you shooting better images in just a few days if you are a beginner.

 However, if you are serious about learning photography, and want an in-depth, step by step program that tells you exactly what to do and when you to do it, then Auto to Awesome is your new best friend!
 You can check it out here.